Topical Relevance: 9 Tips on How to Create Content Google Can’t Ignore

 In a nutshell, it means adding more relevance around a topic to help Google understand what your blog is about overall.

-To do this, you can use content clusters, add strategic internal links, and use long tail keywords, to name a few.
+To do this, you can use content clusters, add strategic internal links (using an internal link checker), and use long tail keywords, to name a few.